Named Collections - Q

 This collection contains copies of novels written by the Queen of Roumania under the pseudonym Carmen Sylvia.

 110 items in 156 volumes.

 This collection of Henry George Quin (1760-1805), a wealthy Irishman and Trinity College Dublin graduate, was bequeathed by him to the College.
 Quin was a noted collector who travelled widely and bought at auctions on the continent, in Ireland and in England.
 Of the 127 works originally in the collection, 14 were culled by Quin himself and 3 were not present when the collection came to Trinity College Dublin.

-Various works from Quin's general library have been added from time to time, including many of his sale catalogues (Crevenna, Gouttard, La Valliere, etc.), and the second volume of his "travelling diary" (housed in the Manuscripts & Archives Research Library).
+Various works from Quin's general library have been added from time to time, including many of his sale catalogues (Crevenna, Gouttard, La Valliere, etc.), and the second volume of his "travelling diary" (housed in Manuscripts & Archives).